Mercedes-Benz E-Class All Terrain: All You Need To Know

 Interior

-The interiors too will be carried forward from the estate version as well, except for some alterations such as the exclusive aluminium-carbon parts, stainless steel sports pedals with rubber studs and floor mats with “All-Terrain” engraving.
-The equipment list is inspired by the Avantgarde interior line with optional “exclusive” and “designo” fitments.
+The dashboard layout is similar to the E-Class sedan.
+There are some alterations in the cabin such as the exclusive aluminium-carbon parts, stainless steel sports pedals with rubber studs, and floor mats with “All-Terrain” engraving.
+The equipment list is inspired by the Avantgarde interior line with optional “Exclusive” and “Designo” fitments.
 Just like its estate cousin, it gets rear seat cargo position and folding with a 40:20:40 split option.

 Features

 The electrically adjustable driver’s seat should cater to all heights of drivers while the rake and reach-adjustable steering wheel should help one attain perfect driving position without any hassle.
-It gets a standard dual 12.3-inch screen appearing as one long display having infotainment buttons on it.
+It gets standard dual 12.3-inch screens appearing as one long display with infotainment buttons on it.
 As the All Terrain comes with multiple camera angles, the large screen should come handy while reversing or parking.

 Engine

-It is expected to be powered by a 2.0-litre turbocharged four-cylinder diesel engine which puts out max power of 190PS and peak torque of 295Nm.
-With a four-wheel drive setup, this motor is paired to a new 9-speed automatic transmission.
-However, the Stuttgart-based automaker is likely to plonk in a six-cylinder avatar soon after its official launch in the country.
+In the UK, Merc offers the E-Class All Terrain with a 3.0-litre turbocharged diesel engine which puts out max power of 258PS and peak torque of 620Nm.
+With a four-wheel drive setup, this motor is paired to a 9-speed automatic transmission.

 Also read: Mercedes-Benz Announces 2018 Auto Expo Lineup